 In an update on Wednesday evening Dooley said 812 students and 52 faculty members were alerted that they had been in direct contact with the student with mumps and they were offered an additional MMR shot.
 Dooley went on to say that one undergraduate student and one graduate faculty member have exhibited symptoms consistent with mumps.

 In an email on Tuesday, Sept.
-24, Dooley confirmed at least one undergraduate student with a case of the mumps.
-Dooley said the university is not aware of any other cases at this time.
+24, Dooley confirmed the first case of an undergraduate student with a case of the mumps.

-Dooley went on to say there is no reason to change daily operations for anyone on campus, but said the university would be contacting students and staff who were believed to have been in contact with the individual with mumps to offer them a third dose of the measles, mumps and rubella (MMR) vaccination.
+Dooley went on to say there is no reason to change daily operations for anyone on campus, but said the university would be contacting students and staff who were believed to have been in contact with the individual with mumps to offer them a third dose of the MMR vaccination.

 Some symptoms of the mumps, according to Purdue University Student Health, are swelling of the ears and near the jaw, fever, tiredness, muscle aches and loss of appetite.
 Mumps is spread through indirect or direct contact with a contagious person’s nose or throat droplets.
 It can be shared through uncovered sneezes, coughs or sharing of drinks.